 Call our 24-hour emergency number 0330 303 0368.

 Contact your insurer immediately.
 Tell them about any damage the flooding has caused to your property.
 If you don’t, it may affect and future insurance claims you need to make.
 Let us know if any nearby properties have been affected, so we can help them too.

 What we'll do

-- We’ll call to let you know we’re on our way and may also send updates by text – so please make sure you give us your mobile number.
+- We may also send updates by text – if you give us your mobile number.